balsedie/trilomorph/README.md

 The final step should look something similar to [this](https://figshare.com/ndownloader/files/40539914/preview/40539914/preview.jpg)

+### Include all new references

+After submitting the specimen's metadata, shape file and picture, you need to

+- [ ] update references list

+To add new references, you go to the [references list](Reference_main_table.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).

+Then you need to add the new references using the following format

+`Author year, Author year Title.
+Journal.
+Volume pages. doi:`

+Paste the new references in the list, press the "commit changes..." button and follow the steps.

+<sup>Please make sure that the references used for the new record are not already included in the references list.</sup>

 ### Wait for file revison and acceptance
 - [X] select the specimen
 - [X] select the picture